pxsalehi/kyma/poc-jetstream/jetstream-poc.md

 - [F,P] How to configure streams and consumers?
   + Do we need one consumer per subscription?
     - We need atleast one consumer per subscription.
-  + Do we need one stream for the whole backend, or one stream per topic?
+  + Do we need one stream for the whole backend, or multiple streams?
+A stream has its own configs such as: storage, replicas, retention, deduplication.
+Each subject can only be in one stream.
-    - How does the retention policy set on a stream apply to the subjects in it?
-There is a per-subject message limit.
+    We have two option:
+    - Use one stream for all event types, which means one stream uses a wild-card (`>`) to match all event types.
+The issue is that the previous wild-card also matches internal JetStream events which can end up taking up space.
+The solution is to use the stream name as a prefix.
+      + It is still possible to set one retention limit that applies independently to each event type.
+      + If we do not need to have these configs customizable per event type, no need to use multiple streams.
+    - Use one stream for each `app.*.*.*`.
+We would need to dynamically create the stream for each event type.

 - [F] What changes are required in our NATS-based reconciler/dispatcher to use the JetStream backend?
   + How many consumers do we need?
 One per subscription?